New York, N.Y.

 Collection size: 5.3 linear feet

 Collection Summary: The records of the Terrain Gallery measure 5.3 linear feet and date from circa 1950s-2005, bulk 1955-1985.
-The collection mainly consists of exhibition files documenting over one hundred and fifty exhibitions and the gallery's relationship with its artists.
-Gallery records include founding documents, correspondence, writings and an interview, financial records, scrapbooks, and photographs.
+The bulk of the records consists of exhibition files that document over one hundred and forty exhibitions as well as the gallery's relationship with artists.
+The collection includes founding documents, correspondence, artists' files, writings and an interview, financial records, scrapbooks, and photographs.

 Donated 2006 by Chaim and Dorothy Koppelmann.